jvolima/jvolima/README_EN.md

 <br />

-<p>I'm currently focused on the JavaScript universe, studying Node for the backend and React for the frontend (I play with React Native on mobile from time to time)
+<p>I'm currently focused on fullstack development with Spring Boot and React.

 I like to develop projects with my friends based on ideas we think of.
 We are currently developing Luna bus, a public transport app for small and medium-sized cities